kayota-developer/kayota-developer/README.md

 Frontend developer
 ------------------

-I come from Ukraine, my goal is to become a front-end developer, and my name is Maxim.
+I am originally from Ukraine, my goal is to became a front-end developer, and my name is Maxim.

 ### Skills